 Compare this to an intro – an intro wouldn’t check any of these boxes (okay, maybe the first one).

 Now, here’s the catch: YouTube clearly states in its Official blog for Creators that the first 15 seconds of your video will impact how it will perform overall.
 15 seconds, that’s all you have.

 But I would argue that you should make your hook even shorter.

 People just need a few seconds to know what your video is about, and to decide if they want to watch it or not.
 If you can’t do that in 5 seconds, you’re doing something wrong.

-Not all channels and videos are created equal.
+Now, not all channels and videos are created equal.